C1. Patterns and Relationships

 To Facilitate the Task To Enrich the Task

-Name the positions as they move to give students verbal clues to help them determine the rule more easily.
+Ask students to name their attribute as they move to give verbal clues that will support them in determining the rule more easily.

 Reproduce several patterns with the same rule before creating different patterns.